Though black lung sounds like a disease that died off decades ago, it is surprisingly common in the modern world.

 If you want to stop your case of black lung from getting worse, you need to cut off your exposure.
 Once you do, your body will start to fix the problem itself.
 The most important thing you can do as a coal worker is recognize the disease early on.
 This can be done by carefully watching for symptoms and getting regular testing done on your lungs.

 Because black lung is a slowly developing disease, workers’ compensation cases can be very complicated.
 Because of this, you will want to get advice from an experienced lawyer.
 Once you do, the steps you will take will be like any other claim.
 You will report your injury, get a medical assessment, gather evidence, and make your claim.

 Don’t think that your case of black lung is something that can be shrugged off.
 Instead, you need to seek medical treatment right away and get your health in order.
 Speak with a St. Louis workers compensation lawyer to help you obtain all the benefits you need.
 Of course, the best way to handle black lung is to catch it early and treat it before it gets worse.
-The most responsible way forward for coal workers is receiving regular medical assessments and watching for symptoms.
+The most responsible way forward for coal workers is to receive regular medical assessments and watch for symptoms.
 If you follow these best practices, you may be able to avoid this ailment entirely.